#1060: June 25-28, 2025

 And okay, what's the transmission? | ||

-And the angel, the watcher, whatever you want to call it, goes, Trump will, is going to win. | ||
+And the angel, the watch, whatever you want to call it, goes, Trump will, is going to win. | ||

 This is like at 10 o'clock at night when it wasn't clear. | ||

-Trump is going to win and he will announce it at 127. | ||
+He will announce it at 127. | ||

 And there was more. | ||

-I should have like time zone. | ||
+I should have, like, time zone. | ||

 And then Owen's up there on the screen. | ||

-And I go, and I figure I should have just gone and said, God just told me this. | ||
+And I go, I figure I should have just gone and said, God just told me this. | ||

-Instead, I, oh, God, that sounds cookie. | ||
+Instead, I, oh God, that sounds cookie. | ||

-Even though I should just trust in God and do what God was telling me. | ||
+Even though I should just trust in God and do what God's telling me. | ||

 Here's a point I want to make very strongly. | ||